Quest Uranium Corporation

 TSX VENTURE : QUC

-Quest Discovers a New Rare Earth Intrusive Complex South of Strange Lake, Quebec
+Quest Discovers New Rare Earth Zone Close to the Strange Lake Deposit, Quebec

 Mr. Peter Cashin, P. Geo., is the qualified person on the Strange Lake Project under National Instrument 43-101 and was responsible for this news release.
 Material for analysis has been obtained from grab samples from outcrop and boulders.
 A strict QA/QC program is followed which includes the use of elemental standards, duplicates and blanks.
 Analyses were performed by Activation Laboratory Limited of Ancaster, Ontario.